rija/tdd-vuejs-frontend-webpack/README.md

 On one terminal window/tab, start the Karma server:

 ```
-$ npx cross-env BABEL_ENV=test karma start --no-watch --no-progress
+$ npx cross-env BABEL_ENV=test karma start
 ```

-Then on your main terminal, to run the test, type:
+Normally, the test suite will run whenever the code changes, but if one wants to trigger an explicit test run, this is the command to type:
 ```
-$ npm run test
+$ npm test
 ```

-If you don't want to start a server, you can do a single run of karma.
-Not advised though as it's a bit fragile
+If starting a server is not desirable (e.g: CI), this one-off command will run the tests in a standalone fashion:

 ```
-$ npx cross-env BABEL_ENV=test karma start -no-watch --no-progress --single-run
+$ npx cross-env BABEL_ENV=test karma start --single-run
 ```

 ## Background